 Slip and Fall Accidents Responsible for 95% of Hip Fractures in Seniors

 Anyone can be seriously injured by a slip and fall accident.
 However, due to factors like diminished bone density, poor balance, and impaired vision, older adults – defined by the CDC as individuals aged 65 and up – are at greatly increased risk.
-According to the most recent data available from the Centers for Disease Control and Prevention, accidental falls send at least 2.5 million older adults to U.S. emergency departments every year.
+According to the most recent data available from the Centers for Disease Control and Prevention, accidental falls send at least 2.5 million older adults to U.S. emergency departments every year, as a personal injury lawyer in Philadelphia, PA knows.

 About 10% of these older adults – approximately 250,000 people – are hospitalized specifically for hip fractures.
 In fact, accidental falls are responsible for nearly all hip fractures in the elderly U.S. population: over 95% of all reported cases.
 Women are disproportionately affected due to having lower bone density than men, suffering hip fractures at about three times the rate of their male counterparts.

 It’s obvious that hip fractures are painful to live with and costly to treat, with a full hip replacement in Pennsylvania racking up expenses ranging anywhere from about $19,500 to about $25,700.
-But what many people don’t realize is that hip fractures also significantly increase the risk of death, particularly within the first year after the injury.
+But what many people don’t realize is that hip fractures also significantly increase the risk of death, particularly within the first year after the injury, as a Philadelphia slip and fall lawyer knows.

 This fact was confirmed by a study published in the peer-reviewed medical journal Geriatric Orthopaedic Surgery & Rehabilitation in 2010.
 After analyzing over 750 patients aged 60 and up, researchers conducting the study arrived at some alarming conclusions: